Skip Global navigation and goto content

 Program Areas

-Environmental Health (EH) works to prevent diseases of environmental origin, focusing on prevention, preparedness, and education.
-EH measures are implemented through routine monitoring, education, surveillance and sampling of facilities and conditions that may contribute to the occurrence or transmission of disease.
+Environmental Public Health (EPH) works to prevent diseases of environmental origin, focusing on prevention, preparedness, and education.
+EPH measures are implemented through routine monitoring, education, surveillance and sampling of facilities and conditions that may contribute to the occurrence or transmission of disease.
 Authority for this program stems from the Legislature through Chapter 381, Florida Statutes.
 A brief overview of program areas is provided below, with more details available by clicking on the topic in the left menu.

 Biomedical Waste

-• Issues operating permits and conducts annual or biannual inspections for all biomedical waste generators, storage facilities, and transporters
+• Issues operating permits and conducts annual or triennial inspections for all biomedical waste generators, storage facilities, and transporters

 Body Piercing, Tattoo, and Tanning Salons

-• Issues annual operating licenses and conducts biannual santiation and safety inspections for these faclities
+• Issues annual operating licenses and conducts annual santiation and safety inspections for these faclities

 • Ensures minors are not allowed to use tanning or body piercing services without parental consent